What Is Tradesman Insurance?

-The Trades We Cover
+The Trades We Source Cover For

-From bricklayers and builders through to plumbers and window cleaners, we cover over 900 trades here at The Insurance Octopus, and are therefore best placed to meet all of your insurance-based needs.
+From bricklayers and builders through to plumbers and window cleaners, we source cover for over 900 trades here at The Insurance Octopus, and are therefore best placed to meet all of your insurance-based needs.
 We’ve helped window cleaners with tradesman public liability insurance cases, kitchen fitters with personal accident insurance claims and electricians with loss of materials and tools, so you can trust that we’ve seen it all, and can help you navigate the intricacies of any claim or lawsuit.

 The trades we cover include, but are not limited to: